yashraj-96/Small-Language-Models-LLMware/README.md

 Script [llmware_module.py]

-This code defines a set of functions that perform various natural language processing tasks using models from the "llmware" library.
-Here's an explanation of each function:

-classify_sentiment(text): Loads a sentiment analysis model named "slim-sentiment-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

-detect_emotions(text): Loads an emotion detection model named "slim-emotions-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

-generate_tags(text): Loads a tag generation model named "slim-tags-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

-identify_topics(text): Loads a topic identification model named "slim-topics-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

-perform_intent(text): Loads an intent analysis model named "slim-intent-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

-get_ratings(text): Loads a ratings retrieval model named "slim-ratings-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

-get_category(text): Loads a category extraction model named "slim-category-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

-perform_ner(text): Loads a named entity recognition (NER) model named "slim-ner-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

-perform_nli(text): Loads a natural language inference (NLI) model named "slim-nli-tool" from the ModelCatalog and applies it to the input text.
-The result is returned.

 Each function follows a similar structure: it loads a specific pre-trained model from the ModelCatalog and then applies that model to the provided text using the function_call method.
 The get_logits=False argument suggests that the functions are not requesting the raw model logits but rather the processed output.
 The processed output, which includes the results of the respective natural language processing tasks, is then returned.

 ------------------------------------------------------------------------------------------------------------------------------------